AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

 sudo xz -d /var/lib/libvirt/images/haos_ova-16.3.qcow2.xz
 ```

-- important: we will use sudo so with all the commands later like `virsh list --all` should use sudo ``sudo virsh list --all`` otherwise it will show nothing.
+>> Important: we will use sudo so with all the commands later like `virsh list --all` should use sudo ``sudo virsh list --all`` otherwise it will show nothing.
 - HAOS runs under system libvirt  and needs to be managed by root and uses /var/lib/libvirt
 -